catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 ### Summary of local strategies

 Strategy 1 is very straight forward to implement.
-We recommend that we start with this strategy.
+We recommend starting with this strategy.
 If the "wait for all responses" in slot 0 of a new epoch is unacceptable latency-wise, we would recommend strategy 3.
-As strategy 3 isn't perfect and requires a bit of guesswork by the validator implementation, we would suggest to change the Beacon API to include the participation_rate and/or a prejustified flag.
+As strategy 3 isn't perfect and requires a bit of guesswork by the validator implementation, we suggest changing the Beacon API to include the participation_rate and/or a prejustified flag.

 | Strategy | Latency Impact               | Maintenance window | Risks |
 | 1        | Worst case latency in slot 0 | ~30 slots          | None |